WW92030-STORAGE/OPUS_MAGNUM/README.md

 # OPUS_MAGNUM
-Solutions to Opus Magnum by Zachtronics.
+Solutions for Opus Magnum by Zachtronics.
 Both base game and community puzzles.